ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 the log.
 If the chains differ significantly, the auditor can raise a concern.

-\[ What does 'differ significantly' mean?
+\[ TBD What does 'differ significantly' mean?
 We should provide guidance.
 I *think* the correct algorithm to raise a concern is:

 If one chain is not a subset of the other